 let third: &i32 = &v[2];

 let third: Option<&i32> = v.get(2);

+Listing 8-5: Using indexing syntax or the get method to access an item in a vector

-There are a few things to note here.
-First, that we use the index value of 2 to get the third element: vectors are indexed by number, starting at zero.
-Second, the two different ways to get the third element are: using & and [], which gives us a reference, or using the get method with the index passed as an argument, which gives us an Option<&T>.
+Note two details here.
+First, we use the index value of 2 to get the third element: vectors are indexed by number, starting at zero.
+Second, the two different ways to get the third element are by using & and [], which gives us a reference, or by using the get method with the index passed as an argument, which gives us an Option<&T>.

-The reason Rust has two ways to reference an element is so that you can choose how the program behaves when you try to use an index value that the vector doesn’t have an element for.
-As an example, what should a program do if it has a vector that holds five elements then tries to access an element at index 100 like this:
+The reason Rust has two ways to reference an element is so you can choose how the program behaves when you try to use an index value that the vector doesn’t have an element for.
+As an example, what should a program do if it has a vector that holds five elements and then tries to access an element at index 100, as shown in Listing 8-6:

 let v = vec![1, 2, 3, 4, 5];